Lalitha638/DSA_Journey/README.md

 📝 Day 01 Summary – Arrays

-What is an Array?
+What is an Array

 How elements are stored

-Accessing items using index
+Indexing

+Traversing

-Basic array problems solved in Python
+Basic Array Problems in Python

+📝 Day 02 Summary – Linear Search

+What is Linear Search

+When to use it

+Best, worst, average cases

+Search using for loop

+Search using while loop

+Find smallest number

+Find largest number

+Reverse search

+Python implementation added in Day02.py

 💡 Final Note

 This repository will grow every day.
-I’m excited to look back after 30 days and see how far I’ve come! 💙
+I'm excited to look back after 30 days and see how far I've come! 💙